-St. Joseph’s neuromuscular dentist Dr. Sven Erickson was trained thoroughly on TMD treatment during his time at the Las Vegas Institute of Advanced Dental Studies, the premier neuromuscular dentistry training institution in the nation.
-As a result, he is able to utilize his jaw joint knowledge to relieve many of the symptoms caused by TMD.
+St. Joseph’s neuromuscular dentist Dr. Andrea Godawa was trained thoroughly on TMD treatment.
+As a result, she is able to utilize jaw joint knowledge to relieve many of the symptoms caused by TMD.

 People with TMD may experience a wide range of symptoms that affect the head, neck, shoulders, arms, and back.
 Because the jaw joint connects to a variety of other areas like the facial muscles, neck muscles, tendons, and upper-body nerve bundles, even a small problem with your TMJ can have wide-reaching effects.
 Symptoms of TMD include:

 Please contact our St. Joseph neuromuscular dentist today to schedule your appointment at Modern Dentistry Associates, serving patients in St. Joseph and Kalamazoo, Michigan, and Elkhart, Indiana.